uollazzi/daggerheart-srd/adversaries/Knight of the Realm.md

+﻿---
+tier: 2
+type: Leader
+difficulty: 15
+hp: 6
+stress: 4
+---
-﻿# KNIGHT OF THE REALM
+# KNIGHT OF THE REALM

 ***Tier 2 Leader***
 *A decorated soldier with heavy armor and a powerful steed.*